 top of page

-I was born and raised in Reno, Nevada (the "Biggest Little City in the World") and plan to stay in the area after completing my studies at UNR.
+I was born and raised in Reno, Nevada and chose to stay in the area after completing my studies at UNR.

-My mother, a social worker, and my father, an immigrant, showed me that connection to your community is essential to living a meaningful life.
-My family's immigration stories have taught me to love my city, state, and country, and to take initiative and be a self-starter.
+My mother, a social worker, and my father, a small business owner and immigrant, showed me that connection to your community and pursuing your passions are essential to living a meaningful life.

 image.png